python/cpython/Doc/library/tkinter.rst

    Tcl/Tk 8.5 (2007) introduced a modern set of themed user interface components along with a new API to use them.
 Both old and new APIs are still available.
-   Unfortunately, most documentation you will find online uses the old API and is woefully outdated.
+   Most documentation you will find online still uses the old API and can be woefully outdated.

 .. seealso::